 Certificate Course Requirements

-After completing WEST 1010- Introduction to Social Justice Studies: Leadership, Inclusion, and Engagement, students are required to complete 12-credit hours of approved courses, 9 of which must be upper division credit hours.
+After completing WEST 1010- Introduction to Social Justice Studies, students are required to complete 12-credit hours of approved courses, 9 of which must be upper division credit hours.
 A minimum grade of 2.0 (C) is required for each course applied to the certificate.
-Gender and Sexualities Certificate courses may not be counted toward the Latino/a Studies, Native American and Indigenous Studies, and Global Studies certificates.
+One Gender and Sexualities Certificate courses may be counted toward the Latino/a Studies, Native American and Indigenous Studies, and Global Studies certificates.

 To enroll in the certificate program, students must first complete the declaration form online.
-The Coordinator will email students an application for that must be completed and returned to coordinator.
-Once course requirements have been met, students submit a transcript and a five-page, typewritten self-reflective statement to the Coordinator.
+Once course requirements have been met, students submit a transcript and a five-page, typewritten self-reflective statement to the Coordinator via the Undergraduate Certificate Completion Form.
 The statement evaluates student’s knowledge gained because of their concentration in Gender and Sexualities Studies, including implications for future scholarly and professional work.